yeehaa123/elab/CHAT/lab.md

 study of movement in cities, but also for a humanities-based study of media usage.

-Participants from the University of Amsterdam are currently developing a lab at their university as well as the coding platform, which links to this lab project.
+Both the UvA and VU have and are developing Humanities research labs This project also connects to the development of the Coding the Humanities platform, which is developed by the applicants.

 Dark Horse is a company that works in Design Thinking, which is central to the lab.